idangozlan/git-accuse/README.md

 Installation
 ============

-Copy the git-accuse file to a unix recongnized executable path, such as /usr/bin
+Copy the git-accuse file to a unix recongnized executable path, such as /usr/bin.
+Then restart your CLI.

 Useage
 ======